allenlcp/Udemy_Design_Patterns/Notes.md

 ## **Liskov Substition Principle**
 * was introduced by Barbara Liskov

-* the principle defines that objects of a supercalss can be replaceable with objects of its superclasses without breaking the application
+* the principle defines that objects of a superclass can be replaceable with objects of its superclasses without breaking the application
 > requires the objects of your subclasses to behave in the same way as the objects of your superclass
 > methods which use a superclass type must be able to work with the subclass without any issues

-* an overriden method of a subclass needs to accept the same input parameter values as the method of the supercalss
+* an overridden method of a subclass needs to accept the same input parameter values as the method of the superclass
 > do not implement any stricter validation rules on input parameters than implemented by the parent class
-> any code that calls this method on an object of the supercalss might cause an exception, if it gets called with an object of the subclass
+> any code that calls this method on an object of the superclass might cause an exception, if it gets called with an object of the subclass

 * the return value of a method of the subclass needs to comply with the same rules as the return value of the method of the superclass
-> you can only decide to apply stricted rules by returning a specific subclass of the defined return valur or by returning a subset of the valid return values of the superclass
+> you can only decide to apply strict rules by returning a specific subclass of the defined return value or by returning a subset of the valid return values of the superclass

 * in order to follow LSP the subclass must enhance functionality, but not reduce functionality
 ___